Suamere/LestoraConfig/readme.md

 3. Launch Minecraft with the Forge profile.

 ## Commands
-- Use the command `/lestora config lighting list`: to print the current in-memory understanding of light level configurations to the console.
+- Use the command `/lestora config lighting list`: to print the current in-memory understanding of light level configurations to your player chat.

 ## Compatibility
 - **Minecraft Version:** 1.21.4